elringus/bootsharp/README.md

 # Why not `System.JavaScript`?

-Bootsharp itself is built on top of [.NET's new JavaScript interop](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/import-export-interop?view=aspnetcore-8.0) introduced in .NET 7.
+Bootsharp itself is built on top of [System.Runtime.InteropServices.JavaScript](https://learn.microsoft.com/en-us/aspnet/core/blazor/javascript-interoperability/import-export-interop?view=aspnetcore-8.0) introduced in .NET 7.

 If you're looking to expose simple library API to JavaScript and don't need type declarations, Bootsharp would probably be an overkill.
 However, .NET's interop is low-level, doesn't support passing custom types by value and requires lots of boilerplate to author the bindings.
 It's impractical for large API surfaces.